 NPC believes that the effective use of evidence increases charities’ positive impact.
 But this potential is unrealised because good practices and systems are lacking.
 Here we set out what it looks like to use evidence effectively and suggest ways to achieve it.

 Andrew Weston reflects upon the launch event of Inspiring Impact's new shared measurement report.
-There, some of the charities featured in the report explained how sharing information about their outcomes with similar organisations has helped them to improve their collective impact.

 Exploring how shared measurement approaches are shaping services and improving impact, featuring Age UK Wakefield District, ASCOT, Citizens Advice, Home-Start UK, PCOC, SafeLives Insights and Outcomes Stars.